cubixle/playground/lru/README.md

 This is a simple implementation of a Least Recently Used (LRU) Cache in Go.

-An LRU Cache will evict the oldest used key whenever the cache gets full.
+An LRU Cache will evict the oldest used key whenever the cache gets full and this one only accepts strings as values.
+However this could be change to support any type of data.

 Example usage
 ```go